Git Workshop — Hands-on Exercises

 git push -u origin main

-You may be asked to log in (browser or token).
-After that, refresh the repo page — you should see your files.
+With HTTPS you may be asked to log in (browser or token).
+With SSH, Git uses your key.
+After a successful push, refresh the repo page — you should see your files.

 Warning